-- a 3-predictor model (M1) using only publicly/easily accessible data yielded a 0.75 ROC area (see Annex 1 for more details about the ROC area) - a 5-predictor model (M2) adding neighbourhood information (i.e. child labour prevalence density and a risk score) to the former model yielded a 0.83 ROC area - an 8-predictor model (M3) adding farmer-, farm- and household-level information to publicly accessible data yielded a 0.85 ROC area
+- a 3-predictor model (M1) using only publicly/easily accessible data yielded a 0.75 ROC area (see Annex 1 for more details about the ROC area) - a 5-predictor model (M2) adding neighbourhood information (i.e. child labour prevalence density and a risk score) to the former model yielded a 0.83 ROC area - an 8-predictor model (M3) adding farmer-, farm- and household-level information to publicly accessible data yielded a 0.85 ROC area a 10-predictor model (M4) including the variables of the three other models yielded a 0.89 ROC area.
+When using this model, targeting a 90% sensitivity resulted in a false positive rate of about 35%.

-22 This is the particularity of machine-learning methods, namely that they use part of a data set to learn about the data (calibrate the model) and another part to predict the outcome of interest.
+&lt;sup>22 This is the particularity of machine-learning methods, namely that they use part of a data set to learn about the data (calibrate the model) and another part to predict the outcome of interest.